 - Faulty Door Latch: you should hear a “click” when the door switch shuts the dryer door appropriately.
 If there’s no sound the switch may be faulty and require replacement.

-Call the dryer repair experts at Advance Appliance Service if your Asko dryer won’t start or you have any other dryer concerns.
+Call the dryer repair experts at Advance Appliance Service if your Asko dryer won’t start or you have any other Asko dryer repair concerns.